 The District requires the services of a state legislative representative to represent and advocate before the State Legislature and the Governor's Office, the positions and policies of the District.
-Other required services include: represent the District before the various legislative committees in Sacramento, as directed; monitor transportation committees and other committees as appropriate; represent the District before such committees as directed; advise the District on legislative strategy; serve as an advisor to management and the Directors; represent the District, when directed, before State Departments, Agencies, and regulatory bodies that impact the policies and programs of the District; provide information relative to the legislative hearings which may have impact on the policies and programs of the District; closely monitor and manage legislative issues and/or bills which the District has identified as high priority items; provide assistance to the District in drafting proposed testimony before the Legislature and present such testimony when requested; coordinate advocacy efforts with the District's Board of Directors and staff; undertake such other assignments upon which the District and consultant mutually agree; prepare written reports, at least monthly, summarizing its activities on behalf of the District; and shall comply with all Federal and State laws and regulations relating to the activities of lobbyists.
+Other required services include: represent the District before the various legislative committees in Sacramento, as directed; monitor transportation committees and other committees as appropriate; represent the District before such committees as directed; advise the District on legislative strategy; serve as an advisor to management and the Directors; represent the District, when directed, before State Departments, Agencies, and regulatory bodies that impact the policies and programs of the District; provide information relative to the legislative hearings which may have impact on the policies and programs of the District has identified as high priority items; provide assistance to the District in drafting proposed testimony before the Legislature and present such testimony when requested; coordinate advocacy efforts with the District's Board of Directors and staff; undertake such other assignments upon which the District and consultant mutually agree; prepare written reports, at least monthly, summarizing its activities on behalf of the District; and shall comply with all Federal and State laws and regulations relating to the activities of lobbyists.